xjlin0/audio-list/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `audio-list.php` to the `/wp-content/plugins/` directory
+1. Download the plugin as a [ZIP file](https://github.com/xjlin0/audio-list/archive/master.zip) from GitHub.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Install and Activate the plugin through the 'Plugins' and Upload menu in WordPress admin dashboard.
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Optionally, restore the Mysql database table `wp_audio_list`.

 == Frequently Asked Questions ==